 (Thursday

 May 2, 2002) I like my job as a flamenco guitarist, if you can call it a job.
 It's a good life: getting paid to do what you love, introducing people to flamenco.
-The downside is that I can't easily take time off to go to concerts on the same nights as my tablao shows.

 An ideal situation for me would be to have a number of competent available flamenco guitarists that I can call when I want to take time off.
 And I know there are a number of DC area flamenco guitar students who are dying to get started playing for dancers.
 Keep working at it!
 Someday soon I hope to be able to depend on you!